icyang1/WeatherStationProject/README.md

 }

 Design Explanation: REST API serves as the "gatekeeper" for the database.
 Ensures the Transformer gets confirmation that the data is safe with POST pattern.
+I chose a RESTful POST pattern for the Transformer and Database layer to synchronize better.